ViniciusTM/ai_class_tp1/README.md

 # AI for solving the 9-puzzle game

 This work is the result of a project developed for a Artificial Intelligence class conducted at Universidade Federal de Minas Gerais.
-The objective is to use classical algarithms for solving the 9-Puzzle game.
+The objective is to use classical algorithms for solving the 9-Puzzle game.

 ## Running the program: